 Mark is deeply committed to public service.
 He is a community organizer in his neighborhood of East Raleigh.
-He recently concluded six years of service on Raleigh’s Parks, Recreation, and Greenway Advisory board (PRGAB), serving two years as Chair and one as Vice-chair.
+He served six years of service on Raleigh’s Parks, Recreation, and Greenway Advisory board (PRGAB), serving two years as Chair and one as Vice-chair.
 He also served as Chair of the Raleigh’s Citizens Advisory Council (RCAC) (1 year), Chair of the East Citizens Advisory Council (East CAC) (3 years), Vice-Chair of the Mordecai Historic Park Advisory Board (2008-2012), and on the boards of both the North Carolina Museum of Art Contemporaries (1999-2001) and the Triangle Linux User Group (TriLUG) (2005-2006).
-He also served two years as president of Garner Crimestoppers.
-Currently he is serving as president of the Ligon GT Magnet Middle School PTA.
+He also served two years as president of Garner Crimestoppers and one year as president of the Ligon GT Magnet Middle School PTA.
 Currently he serves on the City of Raleigh’s Historic Resources and Museum Advisory Board.